Arinze-Nwokolo/jenkins-scm/README.md

 # jenkins-scm
- # This is new   Project is freestyle project
+ # This is a freestyle  Project is freestyle project

  ##  This is a Project  Objective